Parrot-Developers/firmwared/README.md

   be killed and it's run artifacts will be removed if FIRMWARED\_PREVENT\_REMOVAL isn't set to "y"
 * *PREPARE* FIRMWARE\_IDENTIFIER
   creates an instance of the given firmware, in the *READY* state
+  if FIRMWARE\_IDENTIFIER doesn't correspond to a registered firmware, then it is supposed to be a path to a directory which will be mounted as the read-only layer for the prepared instance, this allows to create instances from the final directory of a firmware's workspace and is intended for development.
 * *START* INSTANCE\_IDENTIFIER
   launches an instance, which switches to the *STARTED* state
 * *KILL* INSTANCE\_IDENTIFIER